glanzz/quantum-finance/README.md

 ## Finance Algorithms

-Implementation of quantum finance algorithms in qiskit
+Implementation of Quantum Algorithms for Finance in qiskit